cohesity/cohesity_sdk/docs/ProtectedObjectApi.md

 # configuration.api_key_prefix['Bearer'] = 'Bearer'

 # Enter a context with an instance of the API client
-with cohesity_sdk.ApiClient(configuration) as api_client:
+with cohesity_sdk.cluster.ApiClient(configuration) as api_client:
     # Create an instance of the API class
-    api_instance = cohesity_sdk.ProtectedObjectApi(api_client)
+    api_instance = cohesity_sdk.cluster.ProtectedObjectApi(api_client)
-    body = cohesity_sdk.ProtectdObjectsActionRequest() # ProtectdObjectsActionRequest | Specifies the parameters to perform an action on an already protected object.
+    body = cohesity_sdk.cluster.ProtectdObjectsActionRequest() # ProtectdObjectsActionRequest | Specifies the parameters to perform an action on an already protected object.

     try:
         # Perform Actions on Protect Objects.